jg10545/patchwork/README.md

 * a relatively small number of labels (current approach: frozen feature extractor trained with self-supervised learning, active learning for motivating new images to label, few-shot models, semi-supervised loss function)
 * partially-missing labels (current approach: masked multi-hot loss funtions)
 * images that may have irreducible error with respect to the task at hand (current approach: an option to exclude images during labeling)
+* uses standard data structures and modeling tools that can be scavenged and integrated into other tools and workflows.

 If you're going to try this code out- I apologize in advance for the state of the GUI; I'm not really an interface guy.
 This library is a car with no seatbelts.